 Lower School Admissions Information

-After you and your child have visited and met with our Admissions Director, download the application materials and mail the following to the address below:
+After you and your child have visited and met with our Admissions Director, apply online by submitting your application information and uploading support materials:

-- A completed application with a $50 non-refundable application fee, submitted prior to the application deadline.
-Applications received by the deadline date will be given first review.
+- A $50 non-refundable application fee can be paid online.
+Applications submitted by the deadline date will be given first review.
 Those received after the deadline will be wait-listed for fall admissions, while mid-year applications will be handled on a rolling basis.

 - An official transcript of the child’s record of report cards, subject/course descriptions, marks, credits earned and standardized test scores if they attended schools prior to the Academy.